slack-samples/deno-message-translator/README.md

 Shortcut URL.
 Copy and paste this URL into a channel as a message, or add it as a bookmark in a channel of the Workspace you selected.

-**Note: this link won't run the Workflow until the app is either running locally or deployed!** Read on to learn how to run your app locally and eventually deploy it to Slack hosting.
+**Note: this link won't run the workflow until the app is either running locally or deployed!** Read on to learn how to run your app locally and eventually deploy it to Slack hosting.